imLinguin/comet/README.md

 environment for tracing the Communication Service calls (involving Proxifier and custom mitmproxy)

 Reverse engineered protobuf definitions are available here: https://github.com/Yepoleb/gog_protocols

+## Debugging SDK Client

+In order to dump logging from SDK client download [GalaxyPeer.ini](https://items.gog.com/GalaxyPeer.zip), when placed next to game .exe it will write GalaxyPeer.log when the game is running.

+> [!WARNING]
+> Proceed with caution, the log may contain sensitive information,
+> make sure to remove such data before sharing the file with others.

 ## Sponsoring